-File Reporter supports clustering of Windows Server through proxy agents.
+File Reporter supports clustering of Windows Server through Proxy Agents.
 Configuring a cluster to be scanned through a proxy agent is similar to configuring an individual server to be scanned by a proxy agent.
 In particular, the File Reporter proxy rights group must be granted membership in the built-in Administrators group and it must also be granted all of the LSA rights and privileges that are granted at each cluster node.
 When this is done, the folder share permissions and NTFS permissions that are required must be granted to the proxy rights group for all shares and NTFS volumes that will be scanned by File Reporter.

-C Log File Locations
+Log File Locations

-When troubleshooting Micro Focus File Reporter, you might need to refer to the Engine or Agent log files.
-Procedures for finding each are provided below.
+When troubleshooting Micro Focus File Reporter, you might need to refer to component log files.
+The locations for each are specified in the table below.